matique/rows_controller/README.md

 Rails 4
 -------

+This gem is intended for Rails 4.
+For older Rails versions feel free to switch to "gem 'rows_controller', '0.4.4'".

 Rails 4 introduced strong parameters.
 To support them a private method 'resource_whitelist' is required in the controllers.